Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 ---

-Some time ago I faced a problem at work where I had to learn a couple of interesting
-things: to control the access of producers and consumers on an ActiveMQ queue, allowing us to control which probes (consumers or producers) where given access.
+Some time ago I faced a problem at work where I had to learn a couple of interesting things.
+The problem was to control the access of producers and consumers on an ActiveMQ queue, allowing us to control which probes (consumers or producers) where given access.

 If you don't know what ActiveMQ is, it's basically composed of a server, the _broker_, who manages a queue.
 This queue is populated by a client, the _producer_, and then the